yiisoft/db/docs/en/queries/create-command.md

 **Note:** *To preserve precision, the data fetched from databases are all represented as strings, even if the corresponding database column types are numerical.
 You may need to use type conversion to convert them into the corresponding PHP types.*

-The following examples show how to fetch data from a table:

 ### Query all

 Returns an array of all rows in the result set.
 Each array element is an array representing a row of data, with the array keys as column names.
 An empty array is returned if the query results in nothing.

-For example, the following code fetches all rows from the `customer` table:
+For example, the following code fetches all rows from the `customer` table.

 ```php
 <?php